Bouni/max-cube-protocol/Q-Message.md

 ## The Q Message

-The q message looks like this:
+The q message is used to terminate a connection.

+It looks like this:

     q:\r\n